stratosphereips/stratocyberlab/campaigns/miro/by-the-pool/README.md

    might take a few attempts, depending on how much of a performance penalty there is on your computer.
 4. Access the user's private messages to find the tool's extension as the answer to the first task.
+5. Download the image attached by the logged-in user, subject it to `exiftool -n` and reveal the GPS coordinates where the photo was taken.